vmisson/terraform-azure-nsg-benchmark/README.md

 # Results

 The results are in seconds.
 The results are the smallest value of multiple runs.
+x = test failed after multiple runs.

 ## Creation from scratch